threefoldtech/owncloud_deployer/README.md

 threebot start --local
 ```

-14 - Server is running at http://localhost:8080 and https://localhost:8443
+14 - The server is running at http://localhost:8080 and https://localhost:8443

 ### User Endpoints